MS in Regulatory Affairs for Drugs, Biologics, and Medical Devices

 > The RGA Program covers several key trends and issues within the field that are not incorporated into the curricula of competitive programs.
 These include:

-- Opportunities for students to learn to successfully develop and submit electronic Common Technical Document (eCTD) regulatory filings – such filings represent a globally harmonized cloud-based standard for submission of documentation utilized to support marketing approval applications.
+- Opportunities for students to learn to successfully develop and submit electronic Common Technical Document regulatory filings—such filings represent a globally harmonized cloud-based standard for submission of documentation utilized to support marketing approval applications.

 From discovery to commercialization, this regulatory affairs master’s degree will cover the steps that are required to bring a medical product to market, both in the U.S. and around the globe.
-Graduate courses address critical regulatory issues affecting all of the stages and processes required to bring medical products to the market in the U.S. and around the world.
-Students may elect to complete the program on-ground in Silicon Valley or online.
+Students may elect to complete the program on ground in Silicon Valley or online.

 Here’s a recent Job Pulse data collection on a search for Regulatory Affairs Specialist.
 Note that San Francisco and San Jose both have a ‘Very High’ concentration of these professionals.

-Scholarships of up to 25% off total program cost are available to new students who enroll and start in an eligible program in 2018.
+Scholarships of up to 25% off total program cost are available to new students who enroll and start in an eligible program in 2019 and 2020.
 Program admissions eligibility applies and scholarship will be applied to the student account during each term of enrollment.
-Multiple start dates are available by program and can be accessed by clicking on the program links provided by campus below.
+Multiple start dates are available by program and can be accessed by clicking on the program links provided below.

-Eligibility for scholarships are limited to U.S. residents only.
+Eligibility for scholarships is limited to U.S. residents only.
 Northeastern alumni are not eligible for these specific scholarships, but are encouraged to apply for the Double Husky Scholarship as appropriate.

 Scholarships | How to Apply